THE TULSE LUPER SUITCASES: THE MOAB STORY

 THE TULSE LUPER SUITCASES: A LIFE IN 16 PARTS

 The Tulse Luper Suitcases is part of a massively ambitious undertaking on Greenaways part.
 The Moab Story (although that subtitle is never mentioned on the credits) is not merely one film but the first chapter of a work that was released in three parts.
-Furthermore, it was claimed that it be followed by a tv series and a total of 92 dvds, cd-roms and books (92, being the atomic number of uranium, has a repeated significance throughout this and other Greenaway) films).
+Furthermore, Greenaway at one point planned that the films would be followed by a tv series and a total of 92 dvds, cd-roms and books (92, being the atomic number of uranium, has a repeated significance throughout this and other Greenaway).
 It is a mind-boggling conception.
-The only other works to have emerged so far were the other films, The Tulse Luper Suitcases Part 2: From Vaux to the Sea (2004) and The Tulse Luper Suitcases Part 3: From Sark to the Finish (2003), as well as an edited down version of the saga, A Life in Suitcases (2005), as well as two books, a website and an internet game.
+The only other works to have emerged so far were the other films, The Tulse Luper Suitcases, Part 2: From Vaux to the Sea (2004) and The Tulse Luper Suitcases Part 3: From Sark to the Finish (2004), as well as an edited down version of the saga, A Life in Suitcases (2005), as well as two books, a website and an internet game.

 It could be observed that from around 1995 onwards Peter Greenaway has increasingly become a director who has abandoned narrative and most other considerations.
 His films now seem like they play exclusively to Greenaway fans.
 It is hard, for instance, to imagine audiences coming to an appreciation of Greenaway after watching The Tulse Luper Suitcases.
 Certainly, The Moab Story was greeted with some incredibly negative reviews when it premiered at the Cannes Film Festival in 2003 and received a mixed reception the world over, not even being granted a proper arthouse release.
 The two subsequent films had even more of a struggle finding audiences.